 Not exactly the first band that comes to mind when one thinks of “the summer of love”, The Monkees played their first live show tonight in 1967 at the Cow Palace in San Francisco.

 George Harrison re-joined The Beatles today in 1969.
 Paul McCartney’s plan for what was going to be the Get Back album was a back-to-basics live approach to recording, and the rehearsal sessions at a Twickenham Studios sound stage were being filmed by Michael Lindsay-Hogg, but George quit the band after heated arguments with Paul over his incessant perfectionism, and nearly came to blows with John Lennon over his increasing lack of interest.
 John suggested replacing him with Eric Clapton as a permanent member, but Paul insisted they wouldn’t be The Beatles without George.
-As a condition of his return, George insisted they move the sessions to the Apple studios, and he brought along a keyboard player they’d admired as a member of Little Richard’s band to ease the tension: Billy Preston.
+George, of course, had brought his friend Clapton in a year earlier to play lead guitar on While My Guitar Gently Weeps, not so much because he couldn’t play the lead himself, but as a way to get John and Paul to stop fighting.
+As a condition of his return, George insisted they move the sessions to the Apple studios, and he brought along a keyboard player they’d admired as a member of Little Richard’s band to again ease the tension: Billy Preston.
 The sessions would end up in Let It Be, their final album.